Session 5 - Working Together: How Citizens, Companies, Governments, and Researchers should Help Shape AI, Data and Robotics

 Studio 1

-Imagine a collaborative ecosystem where citizens, companies, governments and researchers unite to build the future of AI, data and robotics.
-This session highlights the imperative for collective action and cooperation across sectors.
-Participants will explore how each stakeholder group can contribute to creating a more responsible, inclusive and ethical AI.
-From fostering public trust to promoting transparency and accountability, collaboration is key to harnessing the full potential of these technologies for the benefit of society.
-Join us to discover inspiring case studies and discuss actionable strategies for effective collaboration, leading to a future where AI, data and robotics serve the common good.
+Imagine a collaborative ecosystem where citizens, companies, governments, and researchers come together to shape the future of AI, data, and robotics.
+This session underscores the necessity of collective action and cooperation across sectors.
+Participants will explore how each stakeholder group can contribute to establishing responsible and ethical AI governance.
+By examining the governance of AI as a public good and addressing challenges related to public participation, this session will highlight the importance of collaboration in harnessing the full potential of these technologies for societal benefit.
+Engage with us to explore innovative approaches and share ideas that can lead to a future where AI, data and robotics serve the common good.

 Meet the speakers